Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Numerical Results

 The size of the real-world problems addressed in Test 2 prevents from the use of the $\blkMat{M}_{\textsc{i}}^{-1}$ variant with nested direct solvers.
 Therefore, we compare the performance of the original RPF with ERPF1 and ERPF2 in the $\blkMat{M}_{\textsc{ii}}^{-1}$ variant, which makes use of incomplete Cholesky factorizations with partial fill-in as inner preconditioners.
-We employ a limited-memory implementation \cite{LinMor99}, where the user can specify the row-wise number of entries $\rho$ to be retained in addition to the row-wise number of non-zeros of the original matrix.
+We employ a limited-memory implementation \cite{LinMor99}, where the user can specify the row-wise number of entries $\rho$ to be retained in addition to the row-wise number of non-zeros of the original matrix. {The parameters of the inner preconditioners are set up to minimize the total CPU time $T_t$ with the RPF preconditioner and intermediate values of the time-step size $\Delta t$ ($10^{-4} < \Delta t < 10^{0}$ day for Test 2a and $10^{-6} < \Delta t < 10^{0}$ day for Test 2b). }

 Table \ref{tab:chaobaiMii} provides the results obtained for Test 2a in terms of iteration count, solver CPU time $T_s$ and total CPU time $T_t$.
 For small $\Delta t$ values, i.e., when $\alpha<\alpha_K$, ERPF1 outperforms ERPF2, providing smaller iteration counts and total CPU times.
 In this test case, ERPF1 turns out to be comparable with the original RPF, which generally proves, however, less robust.
 As $\Delta t$ increases, the iteration count with RPF quickly grows and soon becomes unacceptable.
 With ERPF1, the iterations to converge increase as well, though at a lesser extent, while they remain stable when using ERPF2.
 In other words, inspection of Table \ref{tab:chaobaiMii} reveals that, in a full transient problem where the time-step size typically increases as the simulation proceeds towards the steady state, the most efficient strategy consists of switching from ERPF1 when $\alpha<\alpha_K$ to ERPF2 when $\alpha<\alpha_A$, preserving the original RPF for the intermediate steps.